Supercomputer has been dismantled pending future reincarnation. For the time being all future computations are cancelled.

 What is Supercomputer ?
-Watch this new film by Rob Hill.
+Watch this film by Rob Hill.

 Born out of the collision of pinball and pachinko with theories of computing and artificial life, Supercomputer is a composing machine in which the flow of ball bearings, carrying information through labyrinthine circuits of mechanical computational units, calculates minimal melodic phrases.